Skip to content

 Name Type Description Default

---to text Destination folder name within the working directory.
+--to text Destination folder.
 None

 --width, -W integer Target width in pixels.
 If --height is omitted, aspect ratio is preserved.
 None